 Matilda Electa Joslyn was born in 1826 at the Cicero, New York, home of Dr. Hezekiah Joslyn and his wife Helen.
 She grew up in an unusually comfortable home, by the standards of that time and place—and in an abolitionist home that was an active station on the Underground Railroad.
 Moreover, her father raised her in a novel way, teaching her physiology and anatomy, among other subjects.
 Even as a young girl, she would ride alongside him on his medical rounds to outlying communities.
 When she was older he attempted unsuccessfully to secure her admission to a medical school.
+(There are interesting parallels between Matilda's upbringing and that of both Elizabeth Cady [the future Elizabeth Cady Stanton] and Mary Edwards Walker, whose fathers also provided their daughters with the sort of education usually limited to boys.)
 Matilda Joslyn Gage later wrote of her father’s tutelage: “If there has been one education of more value to me than all others, it was the training I received from my father to think for myself. ...
 This one early lesson of examining all questions for myself has been of infinitely more value to me than all the classics and sciences of the world would have been without free thought.”

 Matilda Joslyn married the abolition activist Henry Hill Gage in 1845.
 They would have five children, four of whom lived to adulthood.